Skip navigation

 Mold is sometimes a health problem

 Mold is ugly and it causes damage to building materials.
 It can do even worse than that, however, as some types of mold are dangerous and can harm a home’s indoor air quality.
 For example, the molds Stachybotrys and Aspergillus can release mycotoxins, and if people are exposed to them they can suffer from serious illnesses.
+Individuals with asthma are especially at risk from mold exposure, as it can trigger or worsen asthma symptoms.
 This can become particularly bad if these molds develop in the HVAC system of a house (a common area of mold to grow) where their toxic spores can easily spread through the ducts to the rooms.

 Mold can be hard to see